Info: 612-625-0971; fax: 612-626-5743

 Territorial is a four-story building housing 695 first-year student residents.
 Territorial is one of four halls located on adjacent blocks known collectively as the "Superblock" on the Minneapolis east bank campus.
 Territorial uses the dining center located in Centennial Hall which is connected by tunnel, but residents may also use the dining center in Pioneer.
 Territorial is near several sports arenas, the University Hospital/Health Sciences complex, and Stadium Village (a local shopping and eating area).
-Territorial is easily accessible by foot, bike, free campus connector and shuttle system, and soon to be completed - light rail.
+Territorial is easily accessible by foot, bike, free campus connector and shuttle system, and the light rail.
 Territorial Hall was originally built in 1958 but expanded in September, 1999.

 Territorial Hall's Information Desk is open 24 hours a day, 7 days a week.
 This is the location of your mail, IDEA check out items, and is staffed by knowledgeable students and staff.
 Please review the other tab sections for more details.